isomerpages/moe-crescentgirlssch/_cradle/Swift Explorers Singapore/For Primary School.md

 ---
 ### **For Primary School**

-The Swift Explorers Singapore (SES) 2022 consists of two distinct phases for Primary Schools.
-All schools will participate in Phases 1 and 2.
+The Swift Explorers Singapore (SES) 2023 was conceptualised to support Student-Initiated Learning.
+It is open to students in Primary School, Secondary School, Junior College and Millenia Institute.
+All schools will participate in Phase 1 and 2.

 <img src="/images/SESPrimaryPhase1.png" style="width:130%">